JQ-Networks/UnifiedMessageRelay/README.md

     Token: very
     Secret: long
     IsPro: yes    # currently coolq air is not supported, image sending is unavailable
+    NameforPrivateChat: no  # if destination chat_id is a private chat, show all attributes (sender name, reply to, forward from)
+    NameforGroupChat: yes     # if destination chat_id is a group/discuss chat, show all attributes (sender name, reply to, forward from)
     ChatList:
       -1123131231: group       # group/discuss should be negative, type is lower case
       1234423423: private